 They approach the old cemetery and reluctantly Granny lets Missy navigate while she concentrates on scanning the ground.

-‘I didn’t do it on purpose… They shouldn’t have slipped over the rim if you hadn’t bent over the…’
+‘I didn’t do it on purpose… We had to stop, didn’t we?
+Anyway, they wouldn’t have slipped over the rim if you hadn’t bent over the-’

-Missy directs her binoculars downwards.
+Missy picks up her binoculars from the floor and directs them downwards.
 The smooth green lawn is scarred, labored by the heavy anchor.

 ‘Just over there, in the hills – towards the setting sun!’
-Granny fumbles on the floor after her binoculars.
+Granny fumbles on the floor after the binoculars.
 ‘A rider?
 On a black horse?
 Can you see him?’

 ‘Yours.
 The binoculars.
 They are mine – you lost yours.’

-‘Whatever.’
-Granny mumbles.
+‘Mine, yours.
+Whatever,’ Granny mumbles.
 ‘We have to try to find them anyway.’
-She pulls her scarf a little tighter as dusk settles over the graveyard, bringing a chill in the air…
+She pulls her scarf a little tighter as dusk settles over the graveyard, bringing a chill in the air.

-Missy is fed up… and hungry.
-‘It’s a waste of time… let’s go get your dang binoculars and then go home!’
+Missy is fed up.
+And hungry.
+‘It’s a waste of time.
+Let’s go get your dang binoculars so we can go home.’

 ‘Are you sure?
 What if there is more than one?’